turbot/flowpipe/README.md

 Flowpipe consists of:
 * Triggers - A way to initiate a pipeline (e.g. cron, webhook, etc)
-* Pipelines - A sequence of steps to run actions
+* Pipelines - A sequence of steps to do work
 * Service - Manage triggers and execute pipelines

 ## Examples